hanzckernel/opricer/README.md

 # option-pricing
-teaser-pricer for American/European options, aim to include more models
+teaser-pricer for American/European options, both vanilla and barrier options, including finite-difference and Monte-Carlo methods.

+Next step: Aiming to include more exotic models/methods.